Metric definitions, color schemes, and references

 Symmetrization: Results for chain pairs (A→B) and (B→A) are averaged.
 LIR/cLIR residue sets are the union across all models.

-Suggested threshold: iLIS ≥ 0.223 was established at 10% FDR using large-scale Y2H reference datasets in yeast (Yu et al., 2008), fly (Tang et al., 2023), and human (Braun et al., 2009).
+Suggested threshold: iLIS ≥ 0.223 was established at 10% FPR using large-scale Y2H reference datasets in yeast (Yu et al., 2008), fly (Tang et al., 2023), and human (Braun et al., 2009).
 This threshold was determined using AlphaFold-Multimer predictions (via ColabFold).
-See Kim et al., 2025 supplementary text for details.
+See Kim et al., 2026, for details.

 For large-scale batch analysis of many predictions, use lis.py from the AFM-LIS repository.
 It supports all the same platforms (AlphaFold3, ColabFold, Boltz, Chai-1, OpenFold3), auto-detects the prediction format, and outputs CSV.